Transportation of Dangerous Goods

 Each mode of transport has its own regulatory guide:

-Shippers commonly refer to the IATA (International Air Transport Association) dangerous goods regulations when shipping via air.
+Whilst refer to the ICAO technical instructions, shippers also commonly refer to the IATA (International Air Transport Association) dangerous goods regulations when shipping via air

 Each of the regulatory guides has a similar format in that the main categories are mostly the same, bringing about a level of ease for shippers that send dangerous goods via multiple modes of transport.
 The structure follows a theme, such as:

 The applicability section covers definitions of dangerous goods, responsibilities of shippers, the requirements for formal training and incident and accident reporting.

 The limitations section covers forbidden and hidden dangerous goods, any reasons for allowing dangerous goods in excepted or limited quantities and, depending on the mode, any specific state or operator variations.